-The Department of Education offers a PhD degree for those candidates who wish to engage in research in the fields of Work Based Learning or Professional Studies as areas of study and of academic inquiry.
+The Work and Learning Research centre in the Department of Education offers a PhD degree for those candidates who wish to engage in research in the practice-based fields of Work Based Learning and Professional Studies as areas of study and academic inquiry.

 Both degrees meet the quality criteria for doctoral level education, enable candidates to conduct in-depth research and confer the title of Doctor, but there are important differences.

 A Professional Doctorate (also offered by the Institute for Work Based Learning) is suitable for individuals who seek to advance professional knowledge in their own field at a doctoral level.
 It's a degree designed for advanced practitioners who aim to make an impact in their organisation or community of practice.
 DProf candidates will probably be senior managers or consultants in their field and adopt a stance of inside-researchers, placing their own practice at the centre of inquiry.
 The outcome of DProf is a project that can take the form of a written dissertation or of an intervention or artefact that fosters change.

 A PhD is suitable for individuals who seek to advance knowledge in an academic field of inquiry (in this case Work Based Learning or Professional Studies) through an independent study of theory, practice or policy, either empirical or conceptual.
 This will take the form of a 80,000-100,000 word dissertation.
 Contrary to the DProf, the employment status of the candidate is irrelevant as he or she will embark on an independent study aimed at providing academic training in the methodology, epistemology and subject-matter of that field.